rille111/Samples.MassTransitOnAzure.RequestReply/readme.md

 **Consumers** will consume both Commands and Events because of how MassTransit works (see below) **Subcription** Names are equal to the queue name, hooked up by MassTransit.
 **Queue Names** are the SendEndpoint/ReceiveEndpoint queue names (configured either as a string, or or the interface name if you're using our code - an extension method)
+**Parallell Execution** Is on by default.
+That is - several consumers will run and handle messages in parallell.
+You can control this by configuring PrefetchCount.

+The message is reserved and when it gets routed to some Consumer, and while the Consumer works - no other Consumer will get this message.
+The message is acknowledged and removed from the Queue when the Consume() method runs to Completion (Task.RanToCompletion)

+* Messages are removed from the Queue when:
+	* The message is sent to a Consumer, and runs to Completion (Task.RanToCompletion) TODO: Test by debugging and peeking while debugging
+* Messages are moved to the _skipped queue when
+	* When a receive endpoint gets a message but doesnt have any connected consumers
+	* When a receive endpoint gets a message type but doesnt have any connected consumers that can handle that type.
+(FooBarTwo gets sent, but we only have Consume<FooBar>) TODO: Test!
+	* When there are several receive endpoints sharing the same queue, DONT DO THIS!
+	* When consumer doesn't know how to handle the message for whatever reason
+* Messages are moved to the _errors queue when:
+	* Only gets moved when the retry policy has been exhausted!
+Therefore:
+	* The Consume() Method throws an exception										TODO: Test throw excpetion
+	* The Consume() does not run to Task.RanToCompletion after retries				TODO: Test return Task.Incomplete
+* Messages get moved to the 'deadletter' stash when
+	* Messages have been in the Queue and it expires the TTL.
+Says so in the docs  TODO: Test by setting a low TTL
+	* MassTransit could potentially move messages here for other reasons

 h3.
 Sending (Commands)